Neats29/Founders-and-Coders-Notes/README.md

 IF you want to use a repo on github to then add to it without eventually pushing to it (as you would when you fork), then you have do the following:

-1. create an empty repo
+1. create an empty repo on github
 2. clone the repo you want to copy (let's call this the parent repo)
 3. cd into the parent repo and run the command: